-7.4 The Plan Area has a range of natural and built features which are recognised for their environmental and / or historic qualities, a number of which are formally recognised via international, national, or local level designations.(14) Within the existing policy hierarchy, sites or features designated at a national or international level receive statutory protection via legislation.
-Others designated at a more local level carry less policy weight in decision-making, although the Authorities recognise that such features are an important part of the local environment.
+- 7.4 The Plan Area has a range of natural and built features which are recognised for their environmental and / or historic qualities, a number of which are formally recognised via international, national, or local level designations.
+Within the existing policy hierarchy, sites or features designated at a national or international level receive statutory protection via legislation.
+Others designated at a more local level carry less policy weight in decision-making, although the Authorities recognise that such features are an important part of the local environment. - 7.5 Policy RD1 sets out the Plan's policy in respect to proposed minerals and waste development and the natural and historic environment.
+This policy is based on the principles set out in the NPPF.
+The NPPF also details information which applicants are expected to provide and contains guidance on how planning applications that affect environmental and historic sites should be determined in certain circumstances.
+Applicants are expected to provide the information as set out in the NPPF and the Minerals and Waste Planning Authority will follow the policy set out when determining planning applications.